Skip to Content

 From there, 3 receives the ball and 2 steps onto the inbound side of the court, similar to a previous diagram as well.

-Example 2-2-B: Backcourt to frontcourt passes and scoring option
+Part 2, Option 1: Backcourt to frontcourt passes and scoring opportunity

 This example diagram showcases three quick passes that could lead to a scoring opportunity at the rim.